-Mid-Century Modern, or Modern Architecture, was an architectural style employed in the MetroABQ during the post-war boom period between 1945-1965.
-Historically, it generally began with Frank Lloyd Wright in the early 1900’s.
+Mid-Century Modern, or Modern Architecture, was an architectural style employed in the MetroABQ during the post-war boom period between 1945-1969.
+Historically, it began with Frank Lloyd Wright in the early 1900’s.
 The Modern style empathizes “functional & economic efficiency that results in less costly buildings;” from a fantastic detailed study done by the State of New Mexico, Historic Preservation Division, which cataloged the style in the city.
 The study, MetroABQ’s Mid-Century Modernist Architectural Resources (2013), relayed that due to the tremendous population growth after WWII, buildings styles were stripped down, simplified, and unnecessary detail was eliminated; form now followed function; “truth to materials,” which implied that the true nature of construction was not concealed or altered.

 MetroABQ’s Mid-Century Modern Architecture